Neural Radiance Fields for the Real World: A Survey: Fundamentals of NeRF

 \subsubsection{Anti-aliased feature encoding}

 A recent trend in encoding is \emph{\gls{aafe}}, which combines the advantages of both \gls{ipe} and \gls{fe} for efficient, anti-aliased rendering. \Gls{ipe} struggles with efficiency because of its reliance on a heavy \gls{mlp} for decoding scale information, while grid-based \Gls{fe} suffers from aliased artifacts.
 The challenge of achieving efficient anti-aliased rendering lies in making grid-based data structures scale-aware.
 To tackle this, ZipNeRF~\cite{Barron2023ZipNeRF} adapts the complex multi-sample conical frustum used in Mip-NeRF to a multi-resolution hash-grid-based encoding.
 As shown in Fig.~\ref{fig:encoding}(b), ZipNeRF \emph{multisamples} a conical frustum with a set of isotropic Gaussians to encode scale information, querying features through trilinear interpolation across grid levels.
 This scale-aware interpolation reduces artifacts by \emph{downweighting} high-frequency signals.
-Although ZipNeRF is faster than Mip-NeRF~\cite{Barron2021MipNeRF}, it is still slower than \gls{fe}-based architectures like Instant NGP~\cite{instant-ngp} in training time.
+ZipNeRF achieves \gls{sota} performance in novel view synthesis.
+Despite its improved efficiency over Mip-NeRF~\cite{Barron2021MipNeRF}, ZipNeRF is still slower than \gls{fe}-based architectures like Instant NGP~\cite{instant-ngp} in training time.

 Other approaches, such as Mip-VoG~\cite{Hu2023MultiscaleRendering} and Tri-MipRF~\cite{Hu2023trimiprf}, use grid-based structures across scales to predict color and density with scale-aware feature mipmaps.
 PyNeRF~\cite{Turki2023PyNeRF:Fields} trains a pyramid of \gls{nerf} models at different grid resolutions, accessing the closest resolutions corresponding to the sample.
 It then interpolates their scale-aware outputs to produce anti-aliased results compatible with any grid-based \gls{nerf}, as depicted in Fig.~\ref{fig:encoding}(c).
+These methods exhibit anti-aliasing capabilities, but they incur a resolution-memory trade-off, as most grid-based architectures do.